Webmaxsk/silverstripe-vagrant/README.md

 As our paths in vagrant guest are known and do not change in different projects, we can use extended versions of scripts with "my" prefix

 ### sspak
-run any sspak command or use custom actions like save-local or load-2-local
+run any sspak command or use custom actions like save-local or load-to-local

 ```bash
 vrun mysspak save-local test.sspak